-Cabinets of Consequence reassembles University College London’s archival collections through the lens of contemporary ecological change and techno-scientific acceleration.
+Cabinets of Consequence is an exhibition that re-assembles University College London’s collections within the context of ecological change and techno-scientific acceleration.
 It traces the multiple effects of everyday materials and artefacts reconfiguring the collections within a geopolitical web of contemporary life and its possible futures.

 The objects, real and fabricated, are arranged around four intersecting thematic areas: Agriculture-Animals, Energies-Resources, Media-Natures and Afterlives-Extinctions.
 The exhibition asks questions about the impact of farming and animals upon the Earth’s eco-system, fossil fuel extraction and entangled military-industrial collisions of war and trade, the blurring of technology and the natural world, the inevitability of finitude and the possible worlds it may bring.